2024 British Columbia general election: Incumbents not standing for re-election

 BC United MLA Karin Kirkpatrick originally announced on February 8, 2024, that she would not seek re-election.
 However, after the campaign suspension of BC United, she changed her mind and decided to run as an independent candidate.

 Withdrawal of BC United

 On August 28, 2024, BC United leader and Leader of the Opposition Kevin Falcon announced that the party would pull out of the campaign.
 Falcon endorsed the BC Conservatives, saying "John Rustad and I haven't always agreed on everything, but one thing is clear: our province cannot take another four years of the NDP".
 Falcon noted that this was done to prevent vote splitting in competitive ridings.

-Mike Bernier (Peace River South) pointed out that Falcon, as leader, only had the power to withdraw the party from the forthcoming contest, but could not do so on behalf of the individual candidates.
-Elections BC confirmed that that was a correct interpretation of the elections law, and only the candidates could choose to withdraw or to stand as independent or unaffiliated on the ballot.
-Several BCU candidates were openly considering accepting a Conservative nomination.
-Bernier confirmed that he had spoken with Karin Kirkpatrick (West Vancouver-Capilano) about the possibility of several of the BCU candidates forming their own alliance or possible new party before the required registration deadline, or even forming a party post-election, as Legislature rules recognize a party as long as it has at least two MLAs.

 On September 20, BCU announced that it would not field any paper candidates in this campaign.
 Under BC's election law, they can still maintain their registration as long as they nominate candidates in the next round (tentatively scheduled for 2028).